-The Discharger shall evaluate on an annual basis if concentrations of any of these pollutants significantly increase over past performance.
+a.
+Study Elements.
+The Discharger shall characterize and evaluate the discharge from Discharge Point No. 001, as required by the MRP, to verify that the reasonable potential analysis conclusions of this Order remain valid and to inform the next permit reissuance.
+The Discharger shall evaluate on an annual basis if concentrations of any of the priority pollutants listed in Attachment G, Table B, significantly increase over past performance.
 The Discharger shall investigate the cause of any such increase.
 The investigation may include, but need not be limited to, an increase in monitoring frequency, monitoring of internal process streams, and monitoring of influent sources.
 The Discharger shall establish remedial measures addressing any increase resulting in reasonable potential to cause or contribute to an exceedance of applicable water quality objectives.
 This requirement may be satisfied through identification of the constituent as a "pollutant of concern" in the Discharger's Pollutant Minimization Program, described in Provision VI.C.3.